Getting your BRP

 If you applied from inside the UK

 Your BRP will be sent to you by courier.
 You do not need to collect it.

 If you applied from outside the UK

-You must do this before the vignette sticker in your travel document expires or within 10 days of arriving in the UK, whichever is later.
+You must usually do this before the vignette sticker in your travel document expires or within 10 days of arriving in the UK, whichever is later.

 Check your decision letter.
 It will tell you to collect your BRP from either: